aitoroses/floxide/README.md

 ## 📦 Feature Flags

-Flowrs uses feature flags to allow you to include only the functionality you need:
+Floxide uses feature flags to allow you to include only the functionality you need:

 | Feature | Description | Dependencies |
 |---------|-------------|-------------|